mayureeb/EV-charging-project/README.md

 ![Desc analysis](./assets/desc_pic.jpg)

 ## Modeling results
-We plotted out the comparison between real data and prediction data, and the aggregated evaluation metrics are summarized in Table 1.
-The results show that our baseline model, MLP is good at capturing the overall trend, but not the highest/lowest energy demand.

-In comparison, DeepAR accurately detected the energy consumption drop in the beginning of 2020.
+The aggregated evaluation metrics are summarized in the table below.
+We can see that MLP has the highest MSE, MASE, MSIS, RMSE, and quantile metrics, which indicates it didn't capture the time-series trend very accurately.
+In comparison, DeepFactor, DeepAR, and Transformer have relatively high performance, among which transformer performs the best.

 | Model/Metrics | MSE | MASE | MSIS | RMSE | wQuantileLoss(0.1)| wQuantileLoss(0.5) | wQuantileLoss(0.9) |
 |---------------|-----|------|------|------|-------------------|--------------------|--------------------|